You couldn’t make this story up.

 Two vital things are water and cereals.
 Some lucky villagers have a well with a modern hand pump.
-Others rely on natural waterholes which, as my walking mate Gebru and I found to our cost, often dry up.
+Others rely on natural waterholes which, as my companion Gebru and I found to our cost, often dry up.

 Cereals are the number one crop all over the Ethiopian highlands.
 They’re a special type called ‘tef’, essential for making the injera that everyone loves so much.
 First a lot of sifting and separating goes on; then it has to be milled into flour, so I often met long lines of people and donkeys carrying bulging sacks towards the flour mills.
 Each sack is carefully weighed and paid for by the kilo, before the flour is carried all the way home again.

 After that of course there’s fodder and bedding for the animals.

 Weekly markets take place on the bare hillside.

 Finally we had just two more ravines to cross.

 The 1868 campaign didn’t end happily.
 After a fierce battle, Tewodros drove hundreds of native prisoners over a cliff and then shot himself.
 But the European hostages were all successfully rescued, and his prize mortar ‘Sebastopol’ is now proudly displayed nearby.

 I finished my walk at the beginning of April, but couldn’t come home without seeing the world-famous churches of Lalibela.

 It was Ethiopia’s Easter a week later than ours and everyone in Lalibela was looking forward to their ritual feasts of chicken and goat.

 But first they crammed into the town’s eleven churches for an overnight candle-lit vigil.